10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 • Best antiviruses for iOS.
 While it’s true that iOS devices can’t get viruses, they are vulnerable to a wide range of online threats, including phishing scams, spyware and adware, and identity theft.
 The best iOS antiviruses can keep your device and data safe from all of these threats.
 Our #1 antivirus for iOS is Norton.

-Built-In vs. Third-Party Antiviruses — Which is Better?
+Built-In vs. Third-Party Antiviruses — Which Is Better?

 A reliable third-party antivirus is a better option.
 The built-in protections of Mac and Windows operating systems cannot match the comprehensive security offered by a premium antivirus solution.
 While the basic free protections provided by these systems are a good start, they don’t offer sufficient defense against advanced threats in 2024.

 Macs are less vulnerable to malware than Windows PCs — but they still need protection!
-Macs come with a few built-in security features, including web protection, anti-theft tools, an app review tool, and an app scanner.
+Macs come with a few built-in security features, including web protection, anti-theft tools, app review tools, and an app scanner.
 These are useful enough, but on their own they’re not enough to keep you safe.
 Your Mac could still be vulnerable to advanced ransomware, spyware, adware, and other threats.

 For enhanced protection on Mac, consider using a premium Mac-specific antivirus such as Intego.
 It provides impeccable malware detection, effective Mac cleanup tools, parental controls, and numerous other features.